carbon-language/carbon-lang/llvm/lib/Target/SparcV8/README.txt

 Meta TODO list:
-1. Convert asmprinter to use lib/CodeGen/AsmPrinter for global init printing constant pool printing, etc.
+1. Create a new DAG -> DAG instruction selector, by adding patterns to the instructions.
-2. Create a new DAG -> DAG instruction selector, by adding patterns to the instructions.
+2. ???
 3. profit!